simonalveteg/Minute-Launcher/README.md

   <img src="screenshots/Applist_1.png" width="150">
   <img src="screenshots/Dashboard_1.png" width="150">
 </p>

-### How it Works
-Minute Launcher offers a streamlined experience focused on mindful phone usage.
-Usage statistics are prominently displayed on your homescreen to give you conscious awareness of screen time, while the integrated countdown timer helps you resist impulsive app opening and encourages more intentional phone usage.

 ### Getting Started
 The launcher is still in development, if you're eager to try it out there will be some releases here on Github under the releases-tab.